iamdoron/iamdoron.github.com/_drafts/The Essence Of Ashtanga Yoga/index.md

 If you _practice_, if you _breathe_, if you use your _Mūla Bandha_, that's the essence.
 If you have a 'quest', let it be one of those.
 Oh, and of course, have a teacher, someone to pass you down this important 1% of theory.

 My yoga teacher once told me he watched Sri K. Pattabhi Jois' grandson, Sharath (I can't find this specific video), and he wondered - Sharath wasn't perfect (in his technique).
-Then my teacher suddenly realised, this his 'quest' for technique was not the essence; he saw Sharath use his _Mūla Bandha_, _breathe_.
+Then my teacher suddenly realised, that his 'quest' for technique was not the 'essence'; he saw Sharath use his _Mūla Bandha_, _breathe_.
 It's as simple as that.
 Sometimes we see an end and we make it the means.

 <iframe width="420" height="315" src="//www.youtube.com/embed/6dSAyFmmARI?start=293&end=359" frameborder="0" allowfullscreen style="display:block;"></iframe>